 From 2002 onward, Rolex started engraving the crystal with a tiny crown logo next to the 6 o’clock mark as an anti-counterfeiting measure.
 Counterfeiters often fake this, but they make it too visible, so counterintuitively, seeing this laser-etched coronet in photos is actually a red flag.
 A skilled photographer can capture a real LEC with the right lighting though, as shown below, and legit LEC’s are more pointillated and less “foggy” than fake ones.

-Weight and materials
+Weight

-Bezel feel
+Bezel Feel

 Rotating a Submariner bezel results in smooth, subtle clicks.
 It feels noticeably better than bezels on cheap divers.
 Modern GMT-Master II models have spring-loaded ball bearings underneath their bezels, resulting in a smooth, satisfying rotating action.
 If you’re not sure if the Sub or GMT in your hands is legit, give the bezel a spin and see if it feels “cheap.”